The Silver Snail

 A24: Some trees, but okay

-A25: No trees, nice open view, but not many seastacks in view and parking lot in foreground
+A25: No trees, nice open view, but not many seastacks in view and

-C1: "Window" view created by surrounding dense trees, facing northerly
+C1: "Window" view created by surrounding dense trees, facing

 KAMPERS WEST, Warrenton (near Astoria)